 The cons of Spotify:

 - Less control and customization.
-You don’t have the flexibility of other platforms such as WooCommerce.
+You are somewhat limited using the Shopify platform compared to other platforms such as WooCommerce.

 - Monthly fee.
 Shopify seals the deal with a monthly payment that sticks around and is susceptible to increase.